ibexa/documentation-developer/docs/getting_started/ez_platform_features.md

 #### Back office interface overview

-The navigation hub at the top lets you switch between eZ Platform interface (Content) and interfaces for eZ Enterprise solutions (Page and Performance), as well as the Admin Panel.
+The navigation hub at the top lets you switch between eZ Platform interface (Content) and interfaces for eZ Enterprise solutions (Page), as well as the Admin Panel.

 ![Navigation hub](img/navigation_hub.png)

 The Content mode is the part of the interface which is the main workspace of editors and users.
 It is responsible for creating, editing and managing content.

-Page and Performance modes are available if your have an eZ Enterprise subscription.
+The Page mode is available if your have an eZ Enterprise subscription.
 Take a look at [eZ Enterprise](ez_enterprise.md) to learn more.

 The Admin Panel lets you manage the details of your installation, including building the content model and managing permissions.

 #### Project structure

 You can also take a look at the way the project files are structured on the example of the Demo Bundle.
 See [Structuring an eZ Platform Project](../guide/best_practices.md) for more information.